128technology/docs/docs/howto_update_bios.md

 ---
-title: BIOS Upgrade for x722
+title: SSR1300 and SSR1400 BIOS Upgrade for X722
-sidebar_labe: BIOS Upgrade for x722
+sidebar_labe: SSR1300 and SSR1400 BIOS Upgrade for X722
 ---

-Juniper SSR1300 and SSR1400 devices are manufactured to support x722 NICs.
+Juniper SSR1300 and SSR1400 incorporate X722 NICs.
 To support the LLDP feature available in SSR releases 6.1 and greater, a BIOS upgrade to version 4.09 is required.
-This BIOS version contains X722 firmware version 6.5, which is required for the LLDP feature.
+This BIOS version contains updated Intel Management Engine (ME) and X722 NIC firmware, which is required for the LLDP feature.

-In order to fully integrate the new Intel ME firmware delivered by the BIOS, there are two mandatory steps to be performed:
+In order to fully integrate the new Intel ME firmware delivered by the BIOS, the software powers down the system after the firmware upgrade, and the user must manually power the system back up.

-- An automated power off/power on that is automatically performed after the firmware update has completed.
-- A mandatory physical post-upgrade hardware power cycle.

-Although the update procedure can be initiated remotely over ssh, personnel must be available **ON SITE** to perform the mandatory post-upgrade power cycle.
+Although the update procedure can be initiated remotely over ssh, personnel must be available **ON SITE** to perform the mandatory post-update power cycle.

 ### Affected Hardware